The Rise of Wearable Devices

 Wearable electronics are enabled by the miniaturization and integration of components, which allow powerful functions to be packed into a very small space.
 Sensors, computer chips, cameras, speakers, and other components continue to grow smaller while becoming more capable.

-Packaging these components into the right form factor and the right level of manufacturability is a challenge.
-As a leader in connectivity, TE Connectivity works closely with designers and manufacturers of wearable electronics.
+Packaging these components into the right form factor and level of manufacturability is a challenge.
+As a leader in connectivity, TE works closely with designers and manufacturers of wearable electronics.
 Figure 2 shows typical connector solutions for a smart watch.
 The key feature for most of these, as well as other components, is a low profile with a small footprint.
 Low profile is especially important to allow the device itself to assume a slim design.

 With real estate at a premium, the integration of parts not only simplifies the system, but uses available space to maximum efficiency.
 Antennas can be embedded directly into the housing, as shown in Figure 3 for a mobile phone.
 Such Molded Interconnect Devices (MIDs) and emerging antenna technologies allow circuit traces, ground planes, and shielding to be integrated into the molded part.
 The substrate can be either an engineered plastic or a composite.
 Composites become increasing attractive in their ability to increase material strength and can be cost-effectively molded and metalized.